Agricultural Involution: Critics

-This was politically the most controversial text of Geertz as the Modjokuto Project (1953-1959) was a CIA funded program for CENIS at MIT.
-However, in an interview to David Price he asserted that he was not involved with the political side of the project.
+This was politically the most controversial text of Geertz as the Modjokuto Project (1953-1959) was a CIA-funded program for CENIS at MIT.
+However, in an interview with David Price he asserted that he was not involved with the political side of the project.
 Late in his career, Geertz reflected that the book had become an "orphan," widely read and criticized without reference to his larger body of work.

 In popular culture

 The term involution was introduced to social sciences research about China in the 1985 book The peasant economy and social change in North China by Philip C. C. Huang at UCLA, in which he uses it to explain why family farming, rather than industrial agriculture, dominates the agriculture in North China.
 The term is again used in Prasenjit Duara's 1988 book Culture, Power, and the State: Rural North China, 1900-1942, where Duara describes an involution of the state in the forms of its rural government.
 Since then, the term involution has drawn great attention in China.

 Since then, the term has been gradually extended to be used to describe a variety of aspects of the highly competitive Chinese society.
-In 2020, it has become one of the most popular buzzword on Weibo, where it is used to describe the feeling of exhaustion in an overly competitive society.
+In 2020, it has become one of the most popular buzzwords on Weibo, where it is used to describe the feeling of exhaustion in an overly competitive society.